Department of Higher Education (Kerala)

 The Department of Higher Education is an administrative department under the Government of Kerala responsible for formulating policies, implementing programmes, and managing institutions related to higher education in the state.
 The department oversees universities, government and aided colleges, technical education institutions, professional colleges, and entrance examinations for professional courses in Kerala.

 The Higher Education Department was formed to improve the standard of higher education in the state and to ensure coordinated development of university education, technical education, collegiate education, and professional course admissions.

 The department headquarters is located in the Government Secretariat at Thiruvananthapuram.

-Ministerial Team
+Leadership

-The department is headed by a Cabinet Minister of the Government of Kerala, and the current Minister for Higher Education is R. Bindu.
+The department is headed by a Cabinet Minister of the Government of Kerala, and the current Minister for Higher Education is Roji M. John.

 The administration of the department is overseen by the Principal Secretary to Government, an IAS officer.
 The present Principal Secretary (Higher Education) is Sharmila Mary Joseph IAS.
 The Principal Secretary is assisted by Additional Secretaries, Joint Secretaries, Deputy Secretaries, Under Secretaries and other Secretariat staff as per the Rules of Business of the Government of Kerala.